 So, I’ve been talking a lot about our house at the moment haven’t I?
 Did you see our Living Room Tour?
 Our house truly is our pride and joy at the moment but I bet you’ve been wondering how we keep it clean with a naughty black labrador running around?
 Especially seeing as he moults all year round and like all other dogs, he occasionally treats himself to a doggy spa treatment – the “Fox Poo Roll”.
 Sigh.

-However, it isn’t all bad – having a dog doesn’t mean your house is dirty, it just means you need to take a few extra steps to keep on top of everything.
-But, don’t worry, after being a doggy parent for the last few years and a huge amount of trial and error, I’ve worked out all the best techniques keep things spick and span, promise.
+However, it isn’t all bad – having a dog doesn’t mean your house is dirty, it just means you need to take a few extra steps to keep on top of everything, plus a few more if you or a member of your family are allergic to pets (in case you’re only thinking about getting a dog, take your time and learn about some of the hypoallergenic dog breeds) But, don’t worry, after being a doggy parent for the last few years and a huge amount of trial and error, I’ve worked out all the best techniques keep things spick and span, promise.

 - Rubber Gloves – This is the cheapest and most effective way of removing hairs from fabrics and carpets.
 Just pop on rubber gloves, lightly dampen under the tap, then rub over the fabric/carpet.
 You’ll be amazed at how many hairs you’ll gather up!